pabloi/matlab-linsys/README.md

 - Improve constrained KF.
 Workout how to prevent covariance from collapsing from repeated enforcement of constraints.
 Figure out how to enforce approximate constraints and non-linear constraints.
 - Figure out how to implement constrained smoothing.
 - Write a function that automatically generates constraintFunctions as needed by the constrained KF from a nonlinear function handle (that evaluates the function and its gradient).
+- Sparsify non-parametric Kalman by reducing all small weights in transition and obs matrices to 0.
+This can make the algorithm much more efficient.

 *Changelist*